Are we looking at the next big move in Mondelez International Inc. (MDLZ)?

 Mondelez International Inc. (MDLZ): Who are the competitors?

-The company’s main competitors (and peers) include The Coca-Cola Company (KO) that is trading -2.21% down over the past 12 months and PepsiCo Inc. (PEP) that is -3.62% lower over the same period.
-The Kraft Heinz Company (KHC) is 8.25% up on the 1-year trading charts.
+The company’s main competitors (and peers) include The Coca-Cola Company (KO) that is trading -2.33% down over the past 12 months and PepsiCo Inc. (PEP) that is 2.48% higher over the same period.
+The Kraft Heinz Company (KHC) is 13.39% up on the 1-year trading charts.